amritadutta25/Personalized_News_app_backend/README.md

 - Admin user can update tags and categories of news articles
 - Admin user can delete outdated, incorrect, or irrelevant articles from the database

-- Users can bookmark news articles they like and add a personalized title
+- Users can bookmark news articles they like and add a personalized title and tags for identification
 - Users can view all bookmarked news articles
-- Users can update their bookmarked list by updating their category or personalized title
+- Users can update their bookmarked list by updating their tags or personalized title
 - Users can delete bookmarked news articles